-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-§41.501 — Budget Development.

-(a) The employer or DR, with assistance obtained from the CDSA or others, must:
+The employer or designated representative (DR), with assistance obtained from the financial management services agency (FMSA) or others, must:

-(1) develop a budget for each program service to be delivered through the CDS option;
+develop a budget for each program service to be delivered through the CDS option;

-(2) project expenditures of funds allocated in the individual's authorized service plan for the effective period of the service plan;
+project expenditures of funds allocated in the individual service plan (ISP) for the effective period of the ISP;

-(3) use applicable budget workbooks available through DADS at www.dads.state.tx.us/business/communitycare/cds/CDSforms.html;
+use a workbook approved by the managed care organization (MCO) or applicable budget workbooks available through HHSC at https://hhs.texas.gov/doing-business-hhs/provider-portals/long-term-care-providers/consumer-directed-services-cds/cds-forms-handbooks;

-(4) request assistance from the CDSA as needed;
+request assistance from the FMSA as needed;

-(5) submit each budget to the CDSA for review; and
+submit each budget to the FMSA for review; and

-(6) obtain written approval for each budget from the CDSA before initiating services or making purchases for payment.
+obtain written approval for each budget from the FMSA before initiating services or making purchases for payment.

-The member, legally authorized representative (LAR) or designated representative (DR) develops a budget for each HCBS STAR+PLUS Waiver (SPW) service to be delivered through the Consumer Directed Services (CDS) option based on the projected expenditures allocated in the individual service plan period.
-The member must budget the monthly amount established by the Health and Human Services Commission for payment of Financial Management Services delivered by the CDS agency (CDSA) through the CDS option.
+The member, legally authorized representative (LAR) or DR develops a budget for each STAR+PLUS Home and Community Based Services (HCBS) program service to be delivered through the CDS option based on the projected expenditures allocated in the ISP period.

-The member, LAR or DR develops an initial and annual budget and receives written approval from the CDSA before implementation of the budget and initiation of service delivery through the CDS option.
+The member, LAR or DR develops an initial and annual budget and receives written approval from the FMSA before implementation of the budget and initiation of service delivery through the CDS option.

-The CDSA must provide assistance as requested or needed by the member, LAR or DR to develop a budget.
-The CDSA reviews the member's budgeted payroll spending decisions, verifies the applicable budget workbooks are within the approved budget, and notifies the member in writing of budget approval or disapproval.
-The CDSA must work with the member, LAR or DR to resolve issues that prevent the approval of budget plans.
+The FMSA must provide assistance as requested or needed by the member, LAR or DR to develop a budget.
+The FMSA reviews the member's budgeted payroll spending decisions, verifies the applicable budget workbooks are within the approved budget, and notifies the member in writing of budget approval or disapproval.
+The FMSA must work with the member, LAR or DR to resolve issues that prevent the approval of budget plans.

-§41.511 — Budget Revisions and Approval.
+Budget Revisions and Approval

-(a) An employer or DR must make budget revisions if:
+An employer or DR must make budget revisions if:

-(1) a change to the individual's authorized service plan affects funding for a program service delivered through the CDS option;
+a change to the individual service plan (ISP) affects funding for a program service delivered through the CDS option;

-(2) a budget has been or will be exceeded before the end date of the service plan;
+a budget has been or will be exceeded before the end date of the ISP;

-(3) authorized units, unit rate, or amount of funds allocated have changed;
+authorized units, unit rate or amount of funds allocated have changed;

-(4) an amount paid for one or more services, goods or items affects the approved budget;
+an amount paid for one or more services, goods or items affects the approved budget;